Last updated 29th August, 2025

 Where you install your extension will depend on the type of property you live in, as a terraced home will only be able to extend at the back of the property, while a semi-detached property can only extend on one side and the rear.
 Whereas detached homes and bungalows may have more freedom.

-Some prefab extensions are made up of lightweight steel which features insulation on the outside of the masonry frame which tends to cost around £35 to £40 per square metre.
+Some prefab extensions are made up of lightweight steel which features insulation on the outside of the masonry frame, which tends to cost around £35 to £40 per square metre.
 While galvanised steel costs £42 to £200 per square metre or more.

-\One of the main cons of using steel for your prefab extension is that this material does not conduct heat well, which means extra insulation is required.
 Steel is also not ideal for use on its own, as other materials such as brick, concrete or wood must be combined with it to create a sturdy structure.

 Timber frame panels are one of the most common materials, which cost around £70 per square metre and are used to construct prefab construction.
-Timber panels are made up of plywood sheets which are fixed in place with studs.
+Timber panels are made up of plywood sheets, which are fixed in place with studs.
 These are then wrapped in a waterproof barrier and external cladding.

-One of the main benefits of using timber panels Is that construction is fast, resulting in quick installation.
+One of the main benefits of using timber panels is that construction is fast, resulting in quick installation.
 They are also environmentally friendly, as the majority of the timber is recycled during manufacturing.

-A big disadvantage of timber frame panels is the expense, as materials can be expensive, as there may not be good access to the material in comparison to other masonry resources.
+A big disadvantage of timber frame panels is the expense, as materials can be expensive, and there may not be good access to the material in comparison to other masonry resources.
 Timber panels can also be quite noisy, as they are not as dense as other materials, so you may have to pay for extra insulation to be installed.

-One of the main advantages of SIPs is that they are robust, efficient and extremely flexible, so are therefore ideal for bespoke prefabs.
+One of the main advantages of SIPs is that they are robust, efficient and extremely flexible, so they are therefore ideal for bespoke prefabs.
 They are also made out of foam, which means they are not susceptible to pest infestation.

 To ensure you meet building regulations, you should hire someone who is listed under the competent person’s scheme to ensure all of your prefab extension installation is compliant.

 If you are planning to have a prefab extension built onto a wall that you share with your neighbour, then you may need to obtain a party wall agreement.
-This is a legal document that is agreed between you and your neighbours regarding the extension.
+This is a legal document that is agreed upon between you and your neighbours regarding the extension.

 Before getting a party wall agreement, you should first speak with your neighbour to ask for their consent, and if they do not agree, then you can begin legal proceedings.